 Tourist Attractions in Beijing

-If you’re planning your first trip to China, the capital, Beijing, definitely deserves a spot on your itinerary.
-As the capital, it hosts numerous AAAAA-rated tourist attractions and historical sites that narrate China’s story from the First Empire to modern times.
+If you’re planning your first trip to China, Beijing definitely deserves a spot on your itinerary.
+As the nation’s capital, it’s home to many AAAAA-rated tourist attractions and historical sites that narrate China’s story from the First Empire to modern times.
 Additionally, it is a hub where modern trends emerge among the youngest generation.

-Here, you’ll encounter some of China’s most renowned scenic spots, like the Great Wall and the Summer Palace, as well as immense futuristic skyscrapers and lively night markets.
-If you want to discover China, Beijing is the perfect place to start!
+Here, you’ll encounter some of China’s most renowned historical sights, like the Great Wall and the Summer Palace, as well as immense futuristic skyscrapers and lively night markets.

 1. Forbidden City

-As probably the most popular spot in Beijing, the Forbidden City attracts many visitors, primarily Chinese tourists, along with some international travelers.
+As probably the most popular spot in Beijing, the Forbidden City attracts many visitors, primarily Chinese tourists and some international travelers.

 This UNESCO World Heritage site comprises over 8,000 rooms, featuring intricately decorated gates and expansive internal courtyards.

-For first-time visitors, explore the Hall of Supreme Harmony, the largest of the sites where emperors once held court, and the Imperial Garden.
+For first-time visitors, explore the Hall of Supreme Harmony, the largest site where emperors once held court, and the Imperial Garden.
 Be sure to wear comfortable shoes, as there’s a lot to cover, and visit early in the day to avoid the crowds.

 2. Summer Palace

-The Summer Palace (颐和园, Yíhéyuán) is one of my favorite tourist attractions in Beijing.
-I love how the natural surroundings blend with the red Chinese-style buildings, creating the most charming setting to take good pictures.
+The Summer Palace is one of my favorite tourist attractions in Beijing.
+I love how the natural surroundings blend with the red Chinese-style buildings, creating a charming setting for taking pictures.

-The buildings are adorned in the traditional Chinese color palette of red, golden, yellow, green, and blue.
-Be sure not to miss the Hall of Benevolence and Longevity (仁寿殿, Rénshòudiàn) and Suzhou Street (苏州街, Sūzhōujiē).
+The buildings are painted in the traditional Chinese color palette of red, golden, yellow, green, and blue.
+Be sure not to miss the Hall of Benevolence and Longevity and Suzhou Street.

 Plan to spend at least half a day exploring the grounds to appreciate the Summer Palace.
 This will give you ample time to discover less crowded spots.